-Driving up the Vallespir, before Ceret, on the right, set in beautiful gardens rising out of its own vineyards in all its Belle Époque glory is the imposing Chateau d’Aubiry, on sale at present (2015) for a cool 21 million euros!
+Driving up the Vallespir, before Ceret, on the right, set in beautiful gardens rising out of its own vineyards in all its Belle Époque glory is the imposing Chateau d’Aubiry, on sale in 2015 for a cool 21 million euros, reduced to halfhat a year later and now rented out to a sports celebrity.

 The interior is as spectacular as its exterior, and although the huge glasshouses have greatly deteriorated over the intervening century, the music room, billiard room and library are as grand as ever.